pang-lee/React-getGithub_restAPI/README.md

 # React-getGithub_restAPI

-##Brief description about this application
+------  Brief description about this application
 ## Functionality
 A React application that can get Github user information by inputing the user Github URL at first page